 Indoor cats spend much of their time grooming and sleeping.
 Compared to their outdoor counterparts, their hours are not taken up with running after or chasing prey (be they real or imaginary).
-As a result, obesity levels in indoor cats are far more prevalent than outdoor cats.
+As a result, obesity levels in indoor cats are far more prevalent than in outdoor cats.

 The risk of obesity in indoor cats makes it very important to keep your cat active, moving, and playing when you can.

-Thankfully, there are plenty of cat toys on the market that make this activity easy, from catnip mice, to laser pointers, to more technological and interactive toys that get your cat moving when you aren’t home.
+Yes, some owners will actually take their cats for a walk outside with a harness and leash, but for most cats exercise simply takes the form of indoor play sessions.
+Thankfully, there are plenty of cat toys on the market that make this activity easy, from catnip mice to laser pointers, to more technological and interactive toys that get your cat moving when you aren’t home.

+By working food or treats into play sessions, you can engage even the laziest and lethargic cats!
 Taking advantage of your cat’s natural instinct to want to chase, hunt and catch prey means that your cat will want to play with you when these instincts are triggered.

 How To Play With Your Cat (It’s Fun for Everyone!)